 Cost of Services.
-Cost of service increased \$12.5 million to \$30.2 million due to growth in third party costs required to support higher transaction volumes submitted to us by our customers and due to increases in personnel and related costs.
-In particular, third party costs increased \$9.6 million to manage exception handling.
+Cost of service increased \$12.5 million to \$30.2 million for 2005, as compared to 2004, due to growth in third-party costs required to support higher transaction volumes submitted to us by our customers and due to increases in personnel and related costs.
+In particular, third-party costs increased \$9.6 million to manage exception handling.
 Approximately \$5.9 million of the increase in third-party costs was due to services provided from a related party.
 Also, additional personnel and employee related expense in our managed data facility, service implementation and customer deployment areas contributed \$1.0 million to the increase in cost of services as well.
 Cost of services as a percentage of revenues decreased to 55.7% for 2005, as compared to 65.1% for 2004.
-This decrease in cost of services as a percentage of revenues is attributable to operating efficiencies, which has allowed us to increase the number of transactions we processed without proportional increases in personnel costs.
+This decrease in cost of services as a percentage of revenues decreased to 55.7% for 2005, as compared to 65.1% for 2004.
+This decrease without proportional increases in personnel costs.

 Research and Development.
-Research and development expense increased \$2.4 million to \$5.7 million due to the further development of the ActivationNow® platform to enhance our service offerings and increases in automation that have allowed us to gain operational efficiencies.
+Research and development expense increased \$2.4 million to \$5.7 million for 2005, as compared to 2004, due to the further development of the ActivationNow[®] platform to enhance our service offerings and increases in automation that have allowed us to gain operational efficiencies.
 Research and development expense as a percentage of revenues decreased to 10.5% for 2005, as compared to 12.2% for 2004.

 Selling, General and Administrative.
-Selling, general and administrative expense increased \$3.2 million to \$7.5 million due to increases in personnel and related costs totaling \$1.9 million.
+Selling, general and administrative expense increased \$3.2 million to \$7.5 million for 2005, as compared to 2004, due to increases in personnel and related costs totaling \$1.9 million.
 These costs were attributable to increases in the sales and marketing staff and increases in incentive compensation.
 Selling, general and administrative expense as a percentage of revenues decreased to 13.9% for 2005, as compared to 16% for 2004.